 We release adults with the state-of-the-art CO2 laser and provide a frenuloplasty, which is a fancy word for tongue-tie surgery that removes the restriction and sutures (stitches) it up with dissolvable sutures.
 This procedure is more complete than just a clip or a snip with scissors, as we can visualize the whole restriction and selectively remove the connective tissue or fascia fibers that are keeping your tongue from normal mobility.
 The procedure is virtually painless with just a local anesthetic (no sedation required) but is sore afterward for a couple of days (although nothing like getting tonsils out).
 Ice cream, Advil, and Tylenol, and most adults do just fine and often notice results within the first couple of days with less neck tension and higher quality sleep the first week or so.
 That being said, we never guarantee results, and working with a myofunctional therapist will help you to get the best results.

 If you’d like to learn more about a tongue-tie release in adults, just reach out to our office by calling us at (205) 419-4333 or sending us a message.
 We’d love to connect you with a myofunctional therapist that can get you started on your journey!
+We do release adults in our office once we receive a letter from the myofunctional therapist saying that the patient is ready for the release.
 For more research, also check out Zaghi 2019 on adult releases or our article Baxter 2020 about changes in children after a release (and symptoms that also see improvement in adults).
 TRMR photo is from Yoon 2017.